 French painter.
 His first teacher was the history painter Jean Bardin, who took him to Rome in 1768.
 Back in Paris in 1772, he transferred to the studio of Nicolas-Bernard Lepicie.
 In 1776 he won the Prix de Rome with Alexander and Diogenes (Paris, Ecole N. Sup.
 B.-A.) and returned to Rome, where he was to spend the next four years at the Academie de France in the company of Jacques-Louis David and Jean-Francois-Pierre Peyron.
 While witnessing at first hand Peyron's development of a manner indebted to Poussin and David's conversion to Caravaggesque realism, Regnault inclined first towards a Late Baroque mode in a Baptism of Christ (untraced; recorded in two sketches and an etching), then, in Perseus Washing his Hands (1779; Louisville, KY, Speed A. Mus.), to the static Neo-classicism of Anton Raphael Mengs.
-Related Paintings of Baron Jean-Baptiste Regnault :. | The Education of Achilles by the Centaur Chiron (mk05) | L ORIGINE DE LA SCULPTURE OU PYGMALION PRIANT VENUS D ANIMER SA STATUE | The judgement of paris | The Education of Achilles | Socrate arrachant Alcibiade du sein de la Volupte | Socrates Tears Alcibiades from the Embrace of Sensual Pleasure |
+Related Paintings of Baron Jean-Baptiste Regnault :. | The Education of Achilles by the Centaur Chiron (mk05) | L ORIGINE DE LA SCULPTURE OU PYGMALION PRIANT VENUS D ANIMER SA STATUE | Regnault Socrates Tears Alcibiades from the Embrace of Sensual Pleasure | Socrate arrachant Alcibiade du sein de la Volupte | Socrates Tears Alcibiades from the Embrace of Sensual Pleasure |